wwtg99/pgauth/README.md

 - Login by name and access_token: 2
 - Login by access_token only: 4
 - Login with user_id only: 8
+- Login by email and password: 16
+- Login by email and access_token: 32
+- Login by tel and password: 64
+- Login by tel and access_token: 128

 And login TTL, config token_ttl
 - Login once (config token_ttl with 0, no cache)